 In dollar terms, debit cards are used for more than 50 percent of all non-cash sales.
 Many of these are small purchases typically paid for with pocket change, such as a cup of coffee, fast food, and gasoline.

 Where is the cash?
 Much of today’s money management is done without using cash at all.
 Look at your recent bank statement and see how many transactions take place without using any cash at all.

-- Check–When you write a check you are giving your bank written notice to transfer a number from your account to another.
+- Check–Written notice to transfer a number from your account to another

-- Debit Card–You use a debit card spending at point of purchase like cash but by swiping your card to transfer the money as a number from your account to the store.
+- Debit Card–Swiping card to transfer the money as a number from your account to the store

-- Electronic Deposits–When you set up automatic payments you are instructing your bank to transfer money to another account as a number
+- Electronic Deposits–Instructing your bank to transfer money to your account as a number

-- Electronic Withdrawals–When you receive automatic deposits you give permission to another account to transfer money to you as a number.
+- Electronic Withdrawals–Give permission to transfer money to you as a number